How To Save $1,000 This Summer

-If you’re anything like us, you’re probably realizing it’s about to be April (!) and somehow you have none of the summer vacation savings you’d promised yourself on January 1.
+If you’re anything like us, you’re probably realizing it’s about to be July (!) and somehow you have none of the savings you’d promised yourself on January 1.
 The penny pinching you planned likely went the way of your other resolutions, which is to say you forgot about them in two weeks.
-Before you freak out and start googling “how to fly to Europe for $200 round-trip in June” or pick up a side gig at TGI Friday’s, we suggest you scour the following slides for some relatively painless ways to save $1,000 over the next two months.
+Before you freak out and decide to pick up a side gig at TGI Friday’s, we suggest you scour the following slides for some relatively painless ways to save $1,000 over the next few months.
 No, we’re not going to tell you to bring in a roommate or work a night job; instead, we’ve set forth steps you can take without disrupting your life in any major way.
-So, let the getaway planning begin, because this is how you’re going to pay for it.
+Here, your roadmap to big savings this summer.

 Digit is an app that analyzes your spending habits and decides how much you can afford to save.
 It then squirrels away that amount—alerting you by text in the process—to slowly build a savings fund.
 We signed up two weeks ago and it's already pocketed $45 without us noticing.